Omrid1994/intro_to_control_recs/rec3.md

 ```

-Is equivalent to the block diagram in Figure {numref}`fig:closed_loop_1`, in the sense that the relations between all signals are the same, and all subsequent transfer functions are also the same.
+Is equivalent to the block diagram in {numref}`fig:closed_loop_1`, in the sense that the relations between all signals are the same, and all subsequent transfer functions are also the same.
 :::

 We assume zero initial conditions, and denote the transfer function of the Plant by $P$, and the transfer function of the Controller by $C$.
 Then